lumahealthhq/integrations-interview/README.md

 ## Problem Definition

 A busy hospital has a list of dates that a doctor is available to see patients.
 Their process is manual and error prone leading to overbooking.
-They also have a hard time visiualizing all availabilities of a doctor for specific dates.
+They also have a hard time visiualizing all visualizing of a doctor for specific dates.

 ## Interview Task

-Create a simple schedule system that manages doctor availabilities and allows patients to book appointments.
+Create a simple scheduling system that manages doctor availabilities and allows patients to book appointments.

 ## Data Model